MarionFech/MarionFech.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Greetings!
 I am Marion, a dedicated data scientist and analyst specializing in the intersection of Natural Language Processing (NLP), Machine Learning, and cognitive psychology.
 With a diverse educational background encompassing psychology and biology and specialization in metaphor appreciation and aesthetics during my Ph.D. years, I bring a unique blend of interdisciplinary expertise.
-Join me as I share my journey and passion for leveraging Keras, TensorFlow, and Transformers to unlock the mysteries of language and cognition.
+Join me as I share my passion for exploring and leveraging new tools and technologies to simplify complex processes and uncover insights into human thought and behavior.

 My journey began with a genuine curiosity about the human mind's and language's intricacies.